SorenHeinze/arduino-meal-proposer/README.md

 Some less significant things (e.g. how to get a really random number) are described as comments in the code.

 One last comment: The code and the comments were written for non-regular-C programmers.
-So many things I comment are probably quite obvious for more experienced people.
+Hence many things I comment are probably quite obvious for more experienced people.

-==>> THE CONTENT OF THE .C-FILES NEEDS TO BE COPIED INTO THE ARDUINO GUI AND UPLOADED ==>> I WAS
-==>> OR CHANGE .C- TO .INO-FILES???